Quantum networks theory: An algebra for naming nodes of quantum networks

 The $\pm $ sign will be used to capture the two tips of the edges of the graphs.
-To deal with $d-$dimensional simplicial complexes instead, we can for instance encode them as $\pm -$bipartite graphs.
-Or, alternatively we could have taken $x\in \llbracket 0,d\rrbracket \times \mathbb{K}$.
+(NB: To deal with $d-$dimensional simplicial complexes instead, we might for instance encode them as $\pm -$bipartite graphs, or take $x\in \llbracket 0,d\rrbracket \times \mathbb{K}$.)